← Essays

 • Overconfidence on currency conversions or settlement timing.
 Add specific guardrails for these topics, never let the bot quote money.

-What good looks like at 6 months
+Operating bar at 6 months

 • 80%+ first-turn resolution on patterned questions